-Rest assured that Interfaith Outreach is carefully protecting all members of our community and following guidelines such as face mask use and physical distancing.
+In order for us to be a good neighbor, we put the health of our community first.
+Rest assured that Interfaith Outreach is carefully protecting all members of our community and following government guidelines.
 We will expand access to our services as we’re able while prioritizing the health and safety of all who connect with us.

 - View Interfaith’s full COVID-19 Preparedness Plan.